antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [7.5] Where appropriate, APIs **SHOULD** use common authentication sources

+APIs **SHOULD NOT** maintain their own directory of users for the purposes of authentication.

 Many APIs will be accessible to the same group of people (i.e. BAS/NERC staff).
 It would therefore make sense to centralise and delegate user authentication to a central service.
-This reduces the number of passwords users have to remember and keeps keep our APIs as simple as possible.
+This reduces the number of passwords users have to remember and reduces complexity in our APIs.

 For internal APIs, this central service **SHOULD** be all or part of the NERC Active Directory.
 This allows the authentication of users to be delegated, saving considerable time and effort.
-Integration with Active Directory directly or through LDAP is widely supported by a range of technologies and, if correctly implemented, is secure.
+Integration with Active Directory is possible through a range of technologies.

-It is reasonable to assume users will be able to readily provide their NERC AD account details, and if not we can delegate password resets to IT Help Desks.
+It is reasonable to assume users will be able to readily provide their NERC AD account details, and if not we can delegate password resets to an established process (i.e. the IT Helpdesk).
 This ensures where authentication is needed, it is as painless as possible.

 For external (to NERC) users, a similar approach **SHOULD** be adopted where a common authentication source is created to contain these users, to which our APIs verify credentials.
 This may take the form of a formal internal LDAP service or users database or, for academic users, Shibboleth, or for the general public, OAuth for providers such as Google, Facebook and Twitter.

-These external authentication sources offer similar benefits as internal sources, some also offer much larger audience sizes and access to additional user information, subject to the user's approval.
+These external authentication sources offer similar benefits as internal sources, plus much larger audience sizes and access to additional user information, subject to the provider's or user's approval.

-The key point to this guideline is APIs **SHOULD NOT** maintain their directory of users for the purposes of authentication.

-However, there will likely be times where APIs may need to store information about a user that is specific to that API.
+There will likely be times where APIs may need to store information about a user that is specific to that API.
 In these cases, APIs **SHOULD** store this extra information within the API so as not to 'pollute' the authentication service.

 Sources: